eyvmal/otoliths/README.md

 # Setup
 - clone the repo
-- add your own SQLdatabase in the application.properties file to store the results
 - install Java 17 and maven
 - compile the project using maven
 - run the .jar
+- To reset the results, delete the .ser files in src/main/webapp/WEB-INF/ and create new ones with the exact same names

 # About
 The project is built using Java Spring MVC as the backend and html/css/js as the frontend.